yhqiu16/FDRA/README.md

 #### Setup

-1. copy this repo to the chipyard/generators/ directory
+1. Copy this repo to the chipyard/generators/ directory

 2. Add the following configuration in the chipyard/build.sbt file